Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

  In a netCDF file, there are two types of attributes: global attributes and variable attributes.
-Global attributes are usually related to the netCDF file as a whole and may be used for purposes such as providing a title or processing history for a netCDF file.
-Variable's attributes are used to specify properties related to the variable, such as units, special values, maximum and minimum valid values, and annotation.
+Global attributes are usually related to the netCDF file as a whole and may be used for purposes such as providing a title or processing history for a netCDF file. ``Variable``'s attributes are used to specify properties related to the variable, such as units, special values, maximum and minimum valid values, and annotation.